linuxdeepin/deepin-manual/manual-assets/personal/dde-calendar/en_US/index.md

 ### Edit Events

 1. Right-click a date with schedule in the monthly, weekly or daily view.
 2. Select **Edit** and pops up the **Edit Event** dialogue.
 3. Set the relevant properties of the editing event.
 4. Click **Save**.
-5. If it is set all day or repeatedly, a prompt box will pop up for you to confirm the prompt information and then complete editing.
+5. If it is set all day or repeatedly, a prompt box will pop up for you to confirm the prompt information and complete editing.

 During event editing, different prompt information will be displayed according to the change content.
 Please refer to the icon description in the prompt information in the table below.